reinout/media-manager/README.rst

 - Add cleanup function that filters out non-existing photos/videos and that also removes them from the albums.

-- Add cleanup suggestion function that prints a list of videos that can be locally removed.

 - Add page generation on the server.

 - Add conversion on the server.